Determined to get in your 10,000 steps each day? Guess what? A marketing campaign — not true science — is behind America’s most-hyped fitness routine.

 If you own a pedometer, Fitbit, or any other kind of activity tracker you’ve probably held yourself to a 10,000-step goal.
 But, surprisingly, that magic number was part of a marketing campaign and is not backed by real science.

-Yamasa Toki, a Japanese company, started the craze in 1965 with the launch a pedometer called Manpo-Kei, which translates to the “10,000 steps meter.”
+Yamasa Toki, a Japanese company, started the craze in 1965 with the launch of a pedometer called Manpo-Kei, which translates to the “10,000 steps meter.”
 The company came up with the nifty slogan: “Let’s walk 10,000 steps a day!”
 Soon, walking clubs popped up and by the late 1990s, the 10,000 steps fitness routine swept America, becoming the unofficial standard for ensuring good health and fitness.

 The truth is, there is no harm in encouraging people to walk 10,000 steps.
-In fact, 10K is a nice, even number that translates to about 5 miles for most people.
+In fact, 10K is a nice, even number that translates to about five miles for most people.
 But is it the right number for you?

 Call for an Appointment

 (800) USC-CARE (800-872-2273)